Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 ## The Problem  ##

-Road Accident Death ( India recorded highest number of road accident deaths across the globe)
+Road Accident Death ( India recorded the highest number of road accident deaths across the globe)

  ### Analysis of the Problem ###